Waste permissions and transport

 - signatures of the lessor and the lessee.

-provide information on types of feature/fittings that your vehicle may have in place depending on the waste type you wish to transport, the waste code requirements and the type of vehicle you have.
+These publications provide information on types of feature/fittings that your vehicle may have in place, depending on the waste type you wish to transport, the waste code requirements and the type of vehicle you have:.

 This error can mean different things.
 Ensure you have the owner’s name and all the correct details of the vehicle registration number with you as you fill in the online form.

-- Confirm there isn't typo in the registration number.
+- Confirm there isn’t a typo in the registration number.

 - If you are not a lessee, make sure the name or company name used to register on the EPA portal matches the one provided to VicRoads as the owner of the vehicle.
 If it doesn’t, either create a new portal account with the matching name or company name OR get the vehicle transferred in VicRoads to the company name and then apply again.